 '''

 method = NULL,

 lmin = NULL,

 lmax = NULL,

 conf.level = 0.95,

 force = FALSE,

 ...

+)

 '''

 est The indicator estimate.
-Estimates must be available for all subgroups/individuals (unless force=TRUE). subgroup_order The order of subgroups/individuals in an increasing sequence. рор For disaggregated data, the number of people within each subgroup.
-This must be available for all subgroups. weight The individual sampling weight, for individual-level data from a survey.
-This must be available for all individuals. psu Primary sampling unit, for individual-level data from a survey. strata Strata, for individual-level data from a survey. fpc Finite population correction, for individual-level data from a survey where sample size is large relative to population size. method Normalisation method for bounded indicators.
-Options available are Wagstaff (wagstaff) or Erreygers (erreygers) correction.
-Must be used in conjunction with minimum and maximum limits (lmin and lmax). lmin Minimum limit for bounded indicators (i.e., variables that have a finite upper and/or lower limit). lmax Maximum limit for bounded indicators (i.e., variables that have a finite upper and/or lower limit). conf.level Confidence level of the interval.
-Default is 0.95 (95%). force TRUE/FALSE statement to force calculation with missing indicator estimate values.
-Further arguments passed to or from other methods.
+Estimates must be available for all subgroups/individuals subgroup_order The order of subgroups/individuals in an increasing sequence.

+pop For disaggregated data, the number of people within each subgroup.
+This must weight The individual sampling weight, for individual-level data from a survey.
+This fpc Finite population correction, for individual-level data from a survey where sammethod Normalisation method for bounded indicators.
+Options available are Wagstaff with minimum and maximum limits (1min and 1max).

+(wagstaff) or Erreygers (erreygers) correction.
+Must be used in conjunction lmin Minimum limit for bounded indicators (i.e., variables that have a finite upper lmax Maximum limit for bounded indicators (i.e., variables that have a finite upper force TRUE/FALSE statement to force calculation with missing indicator estimate